bytedance/WildDoc/README.md

 ## 🔮 Evaluation
-We highly recommand using the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to evaluate your model.
+We highly recommend using the [VLMEvalKit](https://github.com/open-compass/VLMEvalKit) to evaluate your model.

-Otherwise, if you evaluate your model by yourself, after getting the fianl results, please use the following command to calculate the metrics:
+Otherwise, if you evaluate your model by yourself, after getting the final results, please use the following command to calculate the metrics:
 ```python
 python3 calculate_metric.py --eval_file "Your output file"
 ```
-The output excel of Qwen2.5-VL-72B-Instruct is provided in results folder.
+The output Excel of Qwen2.5-VL-72B-Instruct is provided in the results folder.

-If you want to add your results to the WildDoc leaderboard, feel free to email us directly at wanganlan@bytedance.com or tangjingqun@bytedance.com.
+If you want to add your results to the WildDoc leaderboard, email us directly at wanganlan@bytedance.com or tangjingqun@bytedance.com.

 ## 🏆 LeaderBoard
 <img src="./assets/LeaderBoard.png" width="100%" height="95%">